-You can always email Janice Bianco or Mary Curry with your questions.
-If you would like to meet with us in person, please stop by during walk-in hours - Tuesday and Wednesday in the GME Department from 1 pm to 3 pm.
-Thursdays you can find Janice in the House Staff Center (Room H15) from 11am to 3pm and Mary in the GME Department from 1 to 3 pm.
-If you can't make it during these hours, please contact us and schedule an appointment.
+You can always email Janice Bianco, Diler Bolgi or Mary Curry with your questions.
+If you would like to meet with us in person, please stop by during walk-in hours - Tuesday through Thursday from 1pm to 3pm. if you cannot make it during these hours, please contact us and schedule an appointment (live or via MicroSoft Teams).
+Our office is located in the Euclid Avenue parking garage (E.93rd and Euclid Avenue), 4th floor, Room 601.
+You will need to call in on the intercom and we will let you in.